v1k0d3n/dotfiles/README.md

-# dotfiles
+## dotfiles

-Warning: Use with caution.
+*Warning:* Use with caution!
 At the moment these dotfiles are mostly set up for OSX, but soon changes will be made for multi-OS.

-# Credits
+### Credits

 Credits go to the following folks for providing such great resources that you can see throughout my own personal dotfiles: